theupdateframework/taps/tap3.md

           <b>}</b>
           ...
         },
-        // This is the third delegation.
         // Now, we can require <b>multiple</b> roles (in this case, two) to sign
         // off on the same targets.
+They must all agree on the same target hashes.
         {
           // Both roles must sign the same hashes and length of targets.
           <b>"names"</b>: <b>{</b>